nios-students/docs/wiki/Admissions.md

 **Rules and Norms of ToC
 The ₹**230 per sebject** (as per __new notification:37/2024__)
 Sebject you wish to Transfer **must** most in NIOS curriculum.
-The **original failed marksheet** should be present in physical copy and you can to send it your Regional Center after confirmation of admission along with a copy of addmission form.
+The **original failed marksheet** should be present in physical copy and you have  to send it your Regional Center after confirmation of admission along with a copy of addmission form.